couchbaselabs/couchbase-spark-mllib-sample/README.md

 ```
 **For how much would you sell it?**

 Though question, right?
-Luckily that is exactly the question Linear Regression would help you to answer.
+Luckily, that is exactly the question Linear Regression would help you to answer.

 ## The Answer - Predicting house prices with Linear Regression